alelom/python-package-folder/README.md

   - Custom package name (from `--package-name` or derived)
   - Specified version
   - Correct package path for hatchling
+  - Dependency group from parent (if `--dependency-group` is specified)
 - **Package initialization**: Automatically creates `__init__.py` if the subfolder doesn't have one (required for hatchling)
 - **Auto-restore**: Original `pyproject.toml` is restored after build, and temporary `__init__.py` files are removed